leon332157/replnet/README.md

 ## Update 2:
 I have looked into some ssh server implementation written in go, it does seem like the extension works with an GO implementaion.
 However, the example I used did not have `direct-tcpip` channel, which is needed for port forwarding.
 So now, instead of trying to proxy an TCP connection to an openssh-server, the server itself should be an ssh server but with websockt over an SSH protocol.
 PS.
 I have only tested the ssh server with my own setup, I haven't tested it with replit in an repl.

+## Update 3:
+The example ssh server I used does seem to partially work with the vscode extension however without the support of `direct-tcpip`, most of the functionality is not possble.